Venomous and Dangerous!

 Habitat: Can be found in forest, shrubland, plains, agricultural areas, and gardens.
 Usually found off the ground in trees or bushes.

-Contribution to the ecosystem: Helps to control frog and lizard populations.
-Will occasionally eat small rodents and small birds as well.
-Provides food for birds of prey and larger snakes.
+Place in the ecosystem: Eats frogs and lizards, and occasionally small rodents and small birds as well.
+Is eaten by birds of prey and larger snakes.

 Danger to humans: The White-lipped Pit Viper has a dangerous bite and should be taken seriously.
 Bites can result in intense pain, swelling, necrosis of flesh, and in some cases severe systemic bleeding.
 Fatalities are very rare but local damage can be lasting.
 Anyone who is bitten by a pit viper should be taken to the hospital as quickly as possible.